The Pastoral Team at Welholme Academy

 - support for parents/carers of children with additional or complex needs

 - general support and advice

-Attendance is monitored in school by Mrs. Mahoney and the Education Welfare Officer, Mrs. Cheryl Hanslip.
+Attendance is monitored in school by Ms Donaldson and Miss Salt; and by the Education Welfare Officers, Mrs L Lowther and Mrs L Swinburne.

 Good attendance is celebrated every week in assembly and the class with the highest percentage receives a trophy and a class treat.

 At the end of each term, every child with 100% attendance will be celebrated in assembly and presented with a certificate.

 Any child who has 95% or above attendance at the end of the year will be entered into a draw to win one of the many exciting prizes on display in the Reception.

 At the end of each academic year, the names of all children with 100% attendance will be put into a prize draw for a special prize and all will receive a certificate, a badge and a trip to the cinema.

 We run a nurture group called ASPIRE at Welholme Academy.
 This is led by Mrs. Anne-Marie Maclennan and Mrs. Mandy Adams.

 We work with children, in a small group, who may struggle with school and for whom coping with the expectations of the classroom is too much.
 The nurture room provides a secure base from which children can begin to engage in the process of learning and develop the confidence that enables them to find their place in the wider school community.